thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 1: Stop being zen.
 Was your third list supposed to be an abbreviation for this idea here:

 $$0, \; 2, \; 4, \; 6, \; 8, \; \dots, \; 1, \; 3, \; 5, \; 7, \; 9, \; \dots$$

 0: Exactly.

 1: But that's just all the even numbers on the left, then a dot-dot-dot, then all the odd numbers.

 0: No no, that's just the squiggles.

+1: Define squiggles?

+0: The squiggles on paper.
+The shapes of the symbols.
 Don't get confused by the squiggles.
 Suppose I'm from a strange country where I use the symbol $2$ to mean one, and the symbol $1$ to mean infinity.

 1: Sounds like a pretty nice country.

 0: So you agree they're the same set?

-1: No, but I see the trick you did now, and I see that I'm gonna have trouble arguing that it's a different size just because the shape of the squiggles changed.
+1: No, but I see the trick you did, and I see that I'm gonna have trouble arguing that it's a different size just because the shape of the squiggles changed.
+I still feel like the first two have infinite numbers in them and the third one doesn't though.
+But I wouldn't exactly expect to win a debate about this.

-0: That was Cantor's whole idea.
-He defined the size of two sets to be the same size if you can turn one into the other just by changing the names like we did.
+0: Exactly.
+That was Cantor's whole idea.
+He defined the size of two sets to be the same if you can turn one into the other just by changing the names like we did.
 He defined it in terms of functions, but it's the same idea.
-If you can write down a function that turns each element in set A into exactly one element in set B, and if we can verify somehow that everything in B gets "hit" (i.e., paired with) some element of A, then we can force the reader into the same position.
-They might agree this is a trick, but they're not gonna be able to argue their way out of the idea that the two sets are the same size.
+If you can write down a function that turns each element in set A into exactly one element in set B, and if we can verify somehow that everything in B gets "hit" (i.e., paired with) some element of A, so the function puts the two sets into a state of total marriage -- total monogamy, no polygamy and no loneliness, or one-to-one and onto as the math people say -- when a function like that exists between the two sets, assuming we manage to find it and write it down, we can use it to force the reader into the same position you found yourself in just now.
+They might agree this is a trick, and they might feel like one set "has infinite numbers in it" while the other one "doesn't," but no matter what they think or no matter what they think they "know" about our hidden agenda in all this, they're not gonna be able to argue their way out of the idea that the two sets are the same size.

-1: I see.
+1: Makes sense.
 So how is this relevant to us?
 I thought we were learning about the Foundational People.

 0: Right, this is where it all started.